cig0/old_blog/chat-secure-on-irc.md

 Chat secure on IRC
-How to register a Freenode IRC account + SSL + SASL + OTR on Weechat
+How to register a Freenode IRC account + SSL + SASL + OTR in Weechat

 This is a hand-holding step-by-step guide to use the Freenode IRC network to chat safely out of the reach of pying eyes.